abbr/NodeSSPI/README.md

 ## Caveats
   * Microsoft provides a number of SSPI [packages](http://msdn.microsoft.com/en-us/library/windows/desktop/aa380502\(v=vs.85\).aspx).
 So far only NTLM and Negotiate have been tested working.
 Kerberos is not working.
 Contribution is encouraged.
   * Because basic authentication has not standarized on character encoding and browser implementation varies, if your AD supports non-ASCII user name and password, it is advised to turn off basic authentication unless you can assume all client browsers use utf-8 encoding as Chrome does.
 See this [stackoverflow question](http://stackoverflow.com/questions/702629/utf-8-characters-mangled-in-http-basic-auth-username) for details.
+  * It has been [reported](https://github.com/abbr/NodeSSPI/issues/23) that enabling *retrieveGroups* could take a heavy toll on AD domain controller in some circumstances.
+As an alternative, using a LDAP module that supports group filtering may improve performance.

 ## Installation
 Prerequisites: Except on a few [ platforms + Node version combinations](https://github.com/abbr/NodeSSPI-bin) where binary distribution is included, NodeSSPI uses node-gyp to compile C++ source code so you may need the compilers listed in [node-gyp](https://github.com/TooTallNate/node-gyp).
 You may also need to [update npm's bundled node gyp](https://github.com/TooTallNate/node-gyp/wiki/Updating-npm's-bundled-node-gyp).